SimonStephan31/The-Dilution-of-Causal-Strength/Supplementary_Studies/ExpSuppl4_CC_vs_SE_Abstract_and_NoCausalDiagrams/Readme.txt

-In this study, we tested two common causes (one with 7 and one with 3 effects) and a single effect cause.
+In this study, we tested the dilution effect using abstract and no causal graphs

 The ".txt" file contains the data.
 The columns are: